Actifio/AGMPowerCLI/UsageExamples.md

 1. How do I tag the VM?

-You can do that by specifying  **-usertag**.
-So lets say you add a label to each relevant VM where the label name is *corporatepolicy* and the value is a valid template name, then when you run the command, add **-usertag "corporatepolicy"**
+You can do that by specifying  **-backupplanlabel**.
+So lets say you add a label to each relevant VM where the label name is *corporatepolicy* and the value is a valid template name, then when you run the command, add **-backupplanlabel "corporatepolicy"**

 The whole command would look like:
 ```
-New-AGMLibGCEInstanceDiscovery -discoveryfile ./disco.csv -backup -usertag "corporatepolicy"
+New-AGMLibGCEInstanceDiscovery -discoveryfile ./disco.csv -backup -backupplanlabel "corporatepolicy"
 ```
 2. How do I learn the names of the templates to use as values for the tags?